Accounts Intern Job in Kenya

 - Have strong organization and time management skills with the ability to work without distraction.

-- Certified Public Accountant (K) and basic understanding of financial principles will be an added advantage.
+- Certified Public Accountant (K) and a basic understanding of financial principles will be an added advantage.

 - Must have a very high sense of rigor to prevent any form of mistake that may occur in the process of documenting financial information.